rbarbera/functional-reactive-programming-swift/manuscript/operators.md

 #### Collect

-`collect` is ussed to combine all stream's values into a single array of values.
+`collect` is used to combine all stream's values into a single array of values.
 The array is not sent until the source signal completes *(which means it won't send any more values through the stream)*

 ~~~~~~~~
 let (signal, observer) = Signal<Int, NoError>.pipe()